napo/geospatial_course_unitn/docs/index.md

 "
 permalink: /
 ---
+# Geospatial analysis and representation for data science

 this website contains the documentation produced during the course in Geospatial analysis and representation for data science for the students in data science of the University of Trento